Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 As a great emperor, Zhu Yuanzhang probably had not expected this to be a big mistake for the flawless empire that he left to his grandson.

-He believed that his other sons with excellent military skills were excellent enough to protect the Ming Empire, which was very correct.
+He believed his other sons with excellent military skills were excellent enough to protect the Ming Empire, which was correct.

-Years later, his beloved grandson's throne was snatched by his fourth son Zhu Di through a war, the Incident of Jingnan.
+Years later, his fourth son Zhu Di snatched his beloved grandson's throne through a war, the Incident of Jingnan.

 Unearthed Stone Dragon Stigma of the Relic of The Forbidden City of Nanjing (Built in 1366 — 1392) of the Ming Dynasty — Nanjing Museum (Photo by Dongmaiying)

-During his 31 years of reign, he not only defeated the former powerful empire's effective strength decisively, but also established a brilliant and efficient system, and brought prosperous and stable lives to his people.
+During his 31 years of reign, he decisively defeated the former powerful empire's effective strength, established an intelligent and efficient system, and brought prosperous and stable lives to his people.

 The Mausoleum of Emperor Zhu Yuanzhang and His Empress Ma — Ming Xiao Ling in Nanjing City

-Emperor Zhu Yuanzhang was criticized sometimes for his cruelness in slaughtering corrupted officials and contributive generals in his later years.
+Hongwu Emperor Zhu Yuanzhang was sometimes criticized for his cruelness in slaughtering corrupted officials and contributive generals in his later years.

-However, he highly restrained the power of the ruling class and was always caring and thoughtful to his civilians, which made him an epic politician, as well as a magnificent monarch in the history of China.
+However, he highly restrained the power of the ruling class.
+He was always caring and thoughtful to his civilians, making him an epic politician and a magnificent monarch in the history of China.

-After he departed, many of his strict policies that were aimed at restraining officials were gradually abolished.
+After he departed, many of his strict policies aimed at restraining officials were gradually abolished.

 Generals and Soldiers of the Late Ming Dynasty in the Painting "Ping Fan De Sheng Tu", Painted Around 1573-1620 - National Museum of China